mjgordon/kuka-rpi-controller/readme.md

 The software package for use with the RPi based ethernet controller box for the UVa Architectural Robotics Research Group.

-## Setting up a new RPi

-First clone this repository into the home directory.
-Then run 'setup'.
-This will install some necessary software and set up the pi to connect with the robot over ethernet.

 ## Usage

 After plugging in the pi, the status LED will turn yellow when ready.
 Select the program number using the dial, and push it down to select.
 The status LED will turn green when the program is ready.